Dust Collection for Woodturning: Collectors and Respirators

 Shavings and chips are what you see on the floor after turning.
 These range from long curling ribbons (bowl gouge on green wood) to short dry chips (skew on dry hardwood).
 They are largely benign from a respiratory standpoint: they are too large to stay suspended in the air.
 They are a fire hazard, a slip hazard, and they clog dust collectors if not separated first.

 Fine dust is the health concern.
 Particles below 10 microns in diameter do not settle readily and stay suspended in room air for hours after turning.
 They penetrate deep into the lungs.
+Prolonged exposure is linked to asthma and allergic reactions, and for certain species, including exotic hardwoods and domestic species like red cedar and teak, to nasal and sinus cancer.
 NIOSH classifies wood dust as a potential carcinogen at sufficient cumulative exposure.
 Fine dust is generated primarily during sanding on the lathe, during dry turning of dense hardwoods, and when turning certain species known for irritating dust (cocobolo, osage orange, African blackwood, some rosewoods).

 The common pattern in a turning shop: you turn a bowl, look around, and the floor is covered in shavings.
 The room looks clear.
 It is not.
 The air filtration unit light shows the particle counter is elevated for hours.